 No one really wants to think about it, but exit planning can be a blessing for those you love.
 Planning for what happens to your assets, your debts, and even your email account and digital identity, can give you a sense of peace and security, even if you are nowhere near your final act.
-I am gearing up to help a client with just this activity.
-The process looks a little bit like cleaning up your files.
-But there is a layer of detail added in, taking time to do things like contacting financial firms or governmental authorities, to make sure all is in order.
+Organizing your vital records looks a little bit like cleaning up your files, but there is a layer of detail added in, taking time to do things like contacting financial firms or governmental authorities, to make sure all is in order.

 Recently, I went through my own family’s vital records, made copies, and removed the originals to a safer location.
 People call me just about every month because they’ve lost their birth certificate, a child’s birth certificate, or their passport.